Mari Ruti

 Mari Ruti (March 31, 1964 – June 8, 2023) was a Finnish-Canadian philosopher.
-She had served as Distinguished Professor of Critical Theory and of Gender and Sexuality Studies on the graduate faculty at the University of Toronto in Toronto, Canada, and as an Undergraduate Instructor at their Mississauga campus.
+She had served as Distinguished Professor of Critical Theory and of Gender and Sexuality Studies at the University of Toronto.
+She was appointed to the university's graduate department of philosophy and as an undergraduate instructor at the Mississauga campus philosophy department.
 She was an interdisciplinary scholar within the theoretical humanities working at the intersection of contemporary theory, continental philosophy, psychoanalytic theory, cultural studies, trauma theory, posthumanist ethics, gender, and sexuality studies.

 Early life and education

 Ruti was born on March 31, 1964, in Nuijamaa, Finland, in "a rural area near the Soviet border", to parents Jukka and Ritva Ruti, who, on their earnings as laborers, "lived in a home with no indoor heating, running water, or plumbing".
 Speaking of her parents, Ruti said, “I watched my mother wilt away tending a conveyer belt at a factory... and my father work harder—and sleep less and worry more—than anyone should ever be expected to.”
 On long bus rides—it was more than 2 hours to the nearest school—she would read, an intentional focus on education that would lead to her "ma[king] her way to the United States as a high school exchange student".

 Ruti was awarded scholarship to attend Brown University, and moved to the United States at age 20, graduating from there with a BA in 1988.